 This morning, you will take an express train from Kanazawa to Kyoto, that most iconic of cities.
 With 17 UNESCO World Heritage Sites, Kyoto is the cultural heart of Japan and the guardian of many of its ancient traditions.
 Originally made capital in 794, present-day Kyoto offers an endless range of traditional craft shops, superb restaurants, ancient temples and some of Japan’s most beautiful gardens.

 Upon arrival in Kyoto we lunch on shojin ryori, a particular style of sophisticated vegetarian cuisine traditionally served to Kyoto’s Buddhist monks.
 Based on simplicity and harmony, the dishes are prepared so that there is an appropriate balance of five different colours and flavours.

 In the afternoon, we tour Kyoto's famous Nishiki Market looking at many unique Kyoto food items.
-We then attend a cooking class in the evening to learn some classic Japanese dishes and then sit down to enjoy the fruits of our labour!
+We then attend a cooking class in the evening to learn how to prepare some classic Japanese dishes before siting down to enjoy the fruits of our labour!

 DAY 10: KYOTO

 Today we explore the premium tea-producing area of Uji, just south of Kyoto.
 At a long established tea merchant, we discuss the intricate process of cultivating Japanese green tea and taste-test different tea varieties, including premium matcha tea in a traditional tea ceremony.

 In the afternoon, we will drop by Fushimi Inari Shrine, the most popular sightseeing spot in Kyoto.
 Apart from being the tourism icon, Fushimi is an old Kyoto suburb with plenty of traditional architecture, many of which have now turned into restaurants and shops.